 INGL 6058.
 STUDIES IN LITERATURE III.
+Three credit hours.
+Three hours of lecture per week.

 Study of selected authors, themes, and movements in the literature of the English language.

 INGL 6075.
 DRAMA 1880-1945.
 Three credit hours.
 One and a half hours of lecture and one and a half hours of seminar per week.